pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-developer-stacks-workflows/index.md

 For a snapshot of the code as it was at the end of the first post in the series, see the [`original`](https://github.com/pulumi/zephyr-app/tree/original) tag of the [`pulumi/zepyhr-app`](https://github.com/pulumi/zephyr-app) repository on GitHub.
 {{% /notes %}}

 Up to now, the two-stack approach has worked well for the team.
-It's allowed them to focus on building new features, integrating those features into the shared `dev` environment by developing and testing locally (which we'll cover in the next post) and merging their [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) regularly into the base branch, `main`, using standard GitHub pull-request workflows.
+It's allowed them to focus on building new features, integrating those features into the shared `dev` environment by developing and testing locally (which we'll cover in a future post) and merging their [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) regularly into the base branch, `main`, using standard GitHub pull-request workflows.
 Around once a day, as the team's changes are merged into `main`, the team lead (and original author of the Pulumi program) deploys them into the `dev` environment with Pulumi with the following commands:

 ```bash
 git pull origin main